lupyuen/lupyuen.github.io/src/mastodon.md

 1.  _But any Fediverse User can reply to our Mastodon Posts?_

     Yeah this could be useful!
 We could discuss a specific Failed Build.
-Or hyperlink to the [__NuttX Issue__](TODO) that was created for the Failed Build.
+Or hyperlink to the [__NuttX Issue__](https://github.com/apache/nuttx/issues) that someone has created for the Failed Build.

 1.  _How will we know when a Failed Build recovers?_